Print Ads vs Online Ads

 Some people assume online ads will appeal to a younger audience, while print will appear to an older audience.
 This isn’t necessarily true.
 Internet users are diverse, and even in the age group with the lowest adoption rate (65+), the percentage that are Internet users is still 57%.

 Fortunately, no matter who your target audience is, you can reach them with the advanced targeting options that online advertising offers.
-On PPC platforms like Google AdWords, you can target users based on the keywords they search for.
+On PPC platforms like Google Ads, you can target users based on the keywords they search for.

 On social media platforms, you can choose your targeting based on age, location, gender, and interests.
 You can also create several ads with different content, and select different audiences for each.